fulcrologic/fulcro/docs/status.md

 The primitives to support this are well-defined in `routing.cljc`.
 There are a few gotchas, and it is recommended that you carefully examine the new [Fulcro Template](https://github.com/fulcrologic/fulcro-template).

-Supported on both client and for SSR (100%).
+Supported on both client and for server-side rendering (100%).

 ## Form Support